 A person's level of cleanliness is never more evident than when living in tight quarters and having a heavy work schedule.

-Every team driver will need to work out which cleaning tasks should be done how often.
+Every team driver will need to work out which cleaning tasks should be done and how often.

 If you're going to get good, deep, restorative sleep during your sleeper berth break, you won't be sleeping with "one eye open" to make sure that your team driver isn't taking what is yours.